barrettyore0981-beep/final-project--SQL-new-born-data-over-the-years/README.md

 the CSV file from the last step was then injesting into a SQL LITE data base using DBEAVER which acted as the main IDE for the project

 # FILE EPLANATIONS
+  combined_names.csv.zip  -the reformated data final-project.sql       -the SQL queries for the project final_project.db.zip    -the injested SQL LITE data base name data to csv.py     -the automatic python script to reformat the orignal data set to a CSV